Guatemala returns thousands of migrants to Honduras

 - Several hurt -

+But the caravan was held up since Saturday at Vado Hondo in southeast Guatemala, some 50 kilometers (31 miles) inside the border.

+The migrants waited to be allowed to pass, sleeping outdoors and blocking a key road where a massive logjam of cargo trucks built up as a result.

-The police took action Monday after a failed dialogue with the migrants, who were asked to clear the route for the cargo to get through before it spoils in the sun.
+Police took action Monday after a failed dialogue with the migrants, who were asked to clear the route for the cargo to get through before it spoils.

 Officers used tear gas and batons to clear the road and break up the caravan.
 Several migrants were hurt, as well as police hit by stones hurled by some in the group, AFP reporters saw.